davidrhodus/gtc2017/slides.md

 - raw nvenc API suitable for high-bandwidth compression

     + NvEncodeLowLatency timings ignores driver and memory initialisation
-    (represents scenario of constant operation)
+    (represents scenario of constant streaming/encoding)

     + nvenc API useful on the microscope only, i.e. in streaming mode
-    (at best if sqeazy pipeline in on the device too)
+    (at best if compression pipeline is on the device as well)

     + PCIe bus apparently a bottleneck